Oregon, My Oregon

 “Walla Walla Wash & Kalamazoo”

 Whitman drama graduates have also appeared in respected theatrical companies all over the United States, from Seattle to Utah to Arizona to the highly regarded Oregon Shakespeare Festival in Ashland — another small but attractive community almost precisely in the middle of nowhere, in this case just under 20 miles from the Oregon-California border next to Interstate 5.
-OSF is now the largest repertory theater in the country, presenting an eleven-show season that runs from February through October in three separate theaters, one of them an outdoor Elizabethan stage.
+OSF is now one of the largest repertory theaters in the country, their pre-pandemic season ran from February through October in three separate theaters, one of them an outdoor Elizabethan stage.
+While the Festival’s current schedule is somewhat less ambitious, it remains both vibrant and versatile, and includes a new focus on Web-accessible content.